lvarin/ansible-terraform-microk8s-openstack/README.md

-# Terraform Ansible microk8s OpenStack
+# Terraform+Ansible microk8s OpenStack deployment

-This is an example on how to deploy a microk8s cluster in an OpenStack instance using Terraform and ansible.
+This is an example on how to deploy a microk8s cluster in an OpenStack instance using Terraform and aAnsible.
 It is based on the following repositories:

 * https://github.com/lvarin/ansible-terraform-example.git
 * https://github.com/fabianlee/microk8s-nginx-istio.git